gabrielpuppiprado/yoshiemitsu/README.md

-# yoshiemitsu
+# Yoshiemitsu
-Odoo v14.0 for YoshieMitsu (BrauBrauCO)
+Git repository for yoshie and hideki.